apache/arrow-cookbook/cpp/source/compute.rst

 Define Function Kernels
 -----------------------

-A kernel function is a single function that implements the desired logic for the compute function.
-The body of the kernel function may use other functions, but the kernel function itself is a singular instance that will be associated with the desired compute function.
+A kernel is a particular function that implements desired logic for a compute function.
+There are at least a couple of types of function kernels, such as initialization kernels and execution kernels.
+An initialization kernel prepares the initial state of a compute function, while an execution kernel executes the main processing logic of the compute function.
+The body of a function kernel may use other functions, but the kernel function itself is a singular instance that will be associated with the desired compute function.
+While compute functions can be associated with an initialization and execution kernel pair, this recipe only shows the definition of an execution kernel.

-The signature of a kernel function is relatively standardized: it returns a `Status` and takes a context, some arguments, and a pointer to an output result.
+The signature of an execution kernel is relatively standardized: it returns a `Status` and takes a context, some arguments, and a pointer to an output result.
 The context wraps an `ExecContext` and other metadata about the environment in which the kernel function should be executed.
 The input arguments are contained within an `ExecSpan` (newly added in place